 To effectively investigate root causes, compliance officers face significant challenges that require robust solutions.
 Here are several techniques that can enhance their investigative efforts:

 Employing these techniques guarantees a thorough examination that results in effective corrective and preventive measures.
-Ultimately, this enhances the quality management system and strengthens the compliance stance, paving the way for improved operational excellence.
+Ultimately, this enhances the and strengthens the compliance stance, paving the way for improved operational excellence.

 To develop and implement effective CAPA actions, it’s crucial to adhere to best practices that ensure compliance and drive results: